 *You must apply for your degree at the beginning of your junior year.
 Approximately 2-3 business days after applying for your degree, you will be able to request your DARS report through Hokie SPA.

 Following are the links to the checksheets of the graduating years:

-Advising at Virginia Tech is a collaborative process between student and advisor leading to the exchange of information for making responsible academic and career decisions.
-All Pamplin Students are advised through our Undergraduate Advising Office.
+Academic advising at Virginia Tech is a collaborative process between student and advisor leading to the exchange of information for making responsible academic and career decisions.
+All Pamplin students are advised through our Undergraduate Advising Office.

 - BASIS: George Morgan

 - UG Career/Placement: Mike Kender

 The Pamplin College of Business provides many international opportunities for its students.
 It offers a number of faculty-led study abroad programs and supports exchange and internship programs around the world.